ProOracleSQL/space/readme.md

 		export NLS_LANG=American_America.UTF8

-4. Start SQL\*Plus as a user who can either create another schema or load tables and data into their own schema.
+4. Start SQL\*Plus as a user who can either create another schema or can load tables and data into their own schema.
-5. Either use your existing schema, or create a new one like this:
+5. If you need to create a schema to hold the data, run commands like the ones below.
+(You may need to change "users" to "data" or some other tablespace name, depending on your configuration.)

 		SQL> create user space identified by "enterPasswordHere#1" quota unlimited on users;
+		SQL> alter session set current_schema = space;

-6. Run these commands to install the tables and data.
+6. Run this command to install the tables and data.
 It should only take a minute.

-		SQL> alter session set current_schema = space;
 		SQL> @oracle_create_space.sql

 **Postgres Instructions:**